Guy Fawkes Day

 - Guy Fawkes and Bonfire Night — A site by Sonja Hyde devoted to Guy Fawkes Day, its history and celebration.

-- Transcription of the Trial — The full transcription of the trial of the conspirators in the Gunpowder Plot, from the Complete Collection of State-Trials, London, 1776
+- The Gunpowder-Plot of 1605 — The full transcription of the trial of the conspirators in the Gunpowder Plot, from the Complete Collection of State-Trials, London, 1776

 - The Gunpowder Plot — Britannia presents a lengthy article on the Gunpowder Plot by David Nash Ford